 From what I have researched, most design schools do not include business-related classes which is something that is really lacking.
 That is why you need to be more proactive with your learning and acquiring of skills.
 Find business courses, acquire a mentor, learn from your experienced teachers; and if you’re lucky (like me), you might get to learn more about the business world in school.
 Never underestimate classes that you have to take and think that it will not do you any good in the future.
 Your “Why do I need to learn this?” attitude might hurt you because trust me, you’ll be needing this external skills.
 They are even more important than your other design classes because you will need to practice them long after your years of studying and working.

 So, now you know.
 Don’t say I didn’t warn you.
-If there is anymore advice I could give to you, it would be to start gathering experience as soon as you can and to not be afraid or shy of anything.
+If there is any more advice I could give to you, it would be to start gathering experience as soon as you can and do not be afraid or shy of anything.
 Have you ever heard, “If you don’t try, you will never know?”
 Well, if you don’t take the first step forward, you will never reach your destination.
-It doesn’t matter if you’re in your first year and still don’t have all the skills you want.
+It doesn’t matter if you’re in your first year and still doesn’t have all the skills you want.
 Practice makes the master.
 Start building your portfolio now and don’t forget to ask for feedback.
 You can only get better.
 So, good luck!

 On Designs.net, you can design and sell your own designs as your very own Designpreneur!
 (Designer + Entrepreneur).
 You will be guaranteed a 70-75% commission for every sale you make on our website.
 So what are you waiting for?